 Having fewer books at home adds comfort to my life, the life of a minimalist, who already discovered that she (almost) never reads any book more than once.

 To be honest, I wanted to sell my iPad mini when I bought the e-reader.
-But the price would be so much lower than the price of purchasing that I kept it.
+But the price would be so much lower than the price of purchasing that I kept it among my minimalist electronics.
 It’s sometimes used by my husband or I use it for playing music to help my Boys sleep.

 It’s charged with the same charger as the phone.
 So laptop charger, phone charger, and e-reader cable – are the only cables I need!